bazelbuild/bazel-watcher/README.md

 ## Installation

-There are currently 3 ways to install iBazel
+There are several ways to install iBazel, documented below.

 ### Mac (Homebrew)